- My dishwasher does not drain the water out.

 - Do not put detergent in the cup until you are ready to run a cycle.

 - If powder detergent gets old or lumpy, throw it out; it will not clean effectively.
-Liquid, tablet, and pod detergents do not age.
+Liquid, tablet, and

 - Improved dry performance